|Birth: ||Nov. 28, 1922|

 Brother of Richard Adams.

-Loran served as a Technician Fifth Class with the Medical Detachment of the First Battalion, 339th Regiment of the 85th Division of the Fifth Army.
+Loran served as a Technician Fifth Grade with the Medical Detachment of the First Battalion, 339th Regiment of the 85th Division of the Fifth Army.

 He was "Killed In Action" in the battle around Cassino by a low level German plane while excavating wounded soldiers.